tlvaldepena/vectorsurv.org/_docs/integrated-data-view/integrated-data-view.md

 - **Pagination**: If there are more than 5 records in a table, a pagination selector will appear at the bottom allowing users to page through data.

-- **Action Buttons**:If the user has the ability to manage data, they will see the following icons.
+- **Action Buttons**: If the user has the ability to manage data, they will see the following icons.
   - Clicking the **Delete icon** ![Red trash can icon](/assets/images/docs/action-button-delete.png) in a row allows users to delete the associated record.
   - Clicking the **Edit icon** ![Pencil icon](/assets/images/docs/action-button-edit.png) will open a new tab to view and/or edit the associated record.